 Whenever you execute or run the Skip_TPM_Check_on_Dynamic_Update.cmd script, it performs a variety of actions like- Under the HKEY LOCAL MACHINESYSTEMSetupMoSetup Registry key, create the ‘AllowUpgradesWithUnsupportedTPMOrCPU’ value and set it to 1 and When the vdsldr.exe executable is run during Windows 11 setup, it registers a WMI event subscription titled ‘Skip TPM Check on Dynamic Update,’ which deletes the ‘C:$WINDOWS.BTappraiserres.dll’ file.

 When upgrading a Windows 11 on an unsupported PC before using this script, it showed the installer couldn’t see the secure boot feature, a TPM 2.0 processor, or the system disc was too tiny.
-We were able to install the latest Windows 11 build without issue after running this script.
+We installed the latest Windows 11 build without issue after running this script.

 Also, it is worth mentioning that you might not get any cumulative or security updates.
-Also, minor lags and frame drops will be normal as you are installing Windows 11 in an unofficial way.
+Also, minor lags and frame drops will be normal as you are unofficially installing Windows 11.
 You will be more prone to virus attacks and threats.
 So we recommend you either not do this on your PC or try it at your own risk only.

 Method 2: Replace Windows 10 Installer to Force Windows 11 Install

-A youtube channel “Brue Computing” has posted a video that shows the “Force Windows 11 Upgrade” trick on an unsupported PC.
+A YouTube channel, “Brue Computing,” has posted a video that shows the “Force Windows 11 Upgrade” trick on an unsupported PC.
 The trick is currently working fine.
-With this bypass method, you can easily upgrade to Windows 11 on a PC even with an unsupported processor and without a TPM chip.
-In this trick, Windows 10 installer is used as a placeholder for Windows 11 installer.
-It works for unsupported PCs as Windows 11 is stripped of the hardware checks that prevent it from being installed on unlisted PCs.
+With this bypass method, you can easily upgrade to Windows 11 on a PC, even with an unsupported processor and without a TPM chip.
+In this trick, the Windows 10 installer is used as a placeholder for the Windows 11 installer.
+It works for unsupported PCs, as Windows 11 is stripped of the hardware checks that prevent it from being installed on unlisted PCs.
 Watch the video for step by step guide: